What is occupational asthma?

 Occupational asthma is the most common form of work-related lung disease in many countries.
-When a person develops asthma as an adult, occupational exposure is a likely cause.
+When a person gets asthma as an adult, exposure at work is a likely cause.

-There are some things that may cause occupational asthma and certain professions in which people might be exposed to them.
+There are some things that may cause occupational asthma and certain jobs in which people might be exposed to them.
 These include:

 - Flour dust (bakers, millers).